Nevada City Wrongful Death Lawyer

 I’m Ed Smith, a Nevada City wrongful death lawyer.
 Losing a loved one is tragic enough, but grief is worsened when they were snatched away because of wrongful death.
 For my free and friendly advice, please call me at (530) 392-9400 or the long-distance line at (800) 404-5400.
 An online form is also available.

 It can be confusing to decide which lawyer to call for advice since there are so many to choose from.
-Knowing something about a lawyer’s practice can help, which is why I include links to my clients’ reviews and cases my firm handled in the past at:
+Knowing something about a lawyer’s practice can help, which is why we include links to clients’ reviews and cases our firm handled in the past at:

 Photo by Mayron Oliveira on Unsplash